Anaphylaxis emergency care

 ASCIA Action Plans for Anaphylaxis detail the emergency response for anaphylaxis, including instructions for using the adrenaline autoinjector.
 A copy should always be stored with the autoinjector.

-There are three Australasian Society of Clinical Immunology and Allergy (ASCIA) Action Plans for personal use and for general use:
+The Australasian Society of Clinical Immunology and Allergy (ASCIA) provides Action Plans for Allergy and Anaphylaxis for personal use, and a First Aid Plan for general use:

-- ASCIA Action Plan for Anaphylaxis (personal) – for a specific student who has been prescribed an adrenaline autoinjector (different versions of the plan are available for each type of autoinjectors).
+- ASCIA Action Plan for Anaphylaxis (RED) – for a specific student who has been prescribed an adrenaline autoinjector (different versions of the plan are available for each type of autoinjectors),

-- ASCIA Action Plan for Anaphylaxis (general) – that does not include information about a specific student and can be used as a poster (different versions of the plan are available for each of the autoinjectors).
+- ASCIA First Aid Plan for Anaphylaxis (ORANGE) – that does not include information about a specific student and can be used as a poster (different versions of the plan are available for EpiPen® and Anapen® adrenaline autoinjector and generic autoinjectors).

 Students diagnosed at risk of anaphylaxis must have an emergency response plan as a part of their individual health care plan.
-For anaphylaxis, the emergency response plan is an ASCIA Action Plan for Anaphylaxis (personal) completed and signed by the child's prescribing doctor.
+For anaphylaxis, the emergency response plan is an ASCIA Action Plan for Anaphylaxis (RED) completed and signed by the child's treating medical or nurse practitioner.

-It is the role of the parent to provide the school with the appropriate ASCIA Action Plan for Anaphylaxis completed and signed by their child's prescribing doctor.
-Where the doctor prescribes a new adrenaline autoinjector they will issue an updated ASCIA Action Plan for Anaphylaxis.
+It is the role of the parent or carer to provide the school with the ASCIA Action Plan or Anaphylaxis (RED) (EpiPen® or Anapen® as prescribed) completed and signed by their child's treating medical or nurse practitioner.
+Where the medical practitioner prescribes a new adrenaline autoinjector they will issue an updated ASCIA Action Plan for Anaphylaxis (RED).
 This is approximately every 12 to 18 months.
-It is important that parents provide the school with a copy of the most recent action plan.
+It is important that parents provide the school with a copy of the most recent action plan, aligned with the adrenaline autoinjector prescribed.
+It is recommended that plans are provided in colour.

 The plan should be posted in suitable locations for easy reference as discussed with the parent and, where appropriate, the student.
-The original signed document, prepared by the doctor, should be copied where required.
+The original signed document, prepared by the medical practitioner, should be copied and kept on the student's file.

-School first aid kits must include a general use adrenaline autoinjector and the ASCIA Action Plan for Anaphylaxis (general) for use with the EpiPen®.
+School first aid kits must include a general use EpiPen® adrenaline autoinjector and the ASCIA First Aid Plan for Anaphylaxis (ORANGE) 2021 EpiPen®.

-Schools should note that ASCIA review the action plan templates annually and update them as necessary.
+Schools should note that ASCIA review the action plans annually and update them as necessary.
 The latest versions of the ASCIA Action Plans for Anaphylaxis are available from the Australasian Society of Clinical Immunology and Allergy (ASCIA) website.

 Asthma and anaphylaxis

-Where a student has a medical diagnosis of asthma and anaphylaxis, the student's individual health care plan should take account of both conditions and outline the steps to undertake if staff are unsure if a student’s difficulty breathing is due to asthma or anaphylaxis.
+Where a student has a medical diagnosis of asthma and anaphylaxis, the student's individual health care plan should take account of both conditions and outline the steps staff should undertake if they are unsure if a student’s difficulty breathing is due to asthma or anaphylaxis.
 ASCIA outlines the steps on their website.

 Adrenaline autoinjectors contain a single dose of adrenaline and are designed as a first aid device for use by people without formal medical or nursing training.
-Two brands are available in Australia, the EpiPen® and the Anapen®.
-A junior device is available in each brand for small children (who weigh between 10 and 20kg).
+The brands of adrenaline autoinjector available in Australia under the Australian Register of Therapeutic Goods (ARTG) are the EpiPen® adrenaline autoinjectors, and the Anapen® adrenaline autoinjectors.

 A student's individual health care plan for anaphylaxis should outline a process for replacing used and expired adrenaline autoinjectors in a timely way.